 People with this attachment style often find themselves in chaotic relationships.
 They may experience internal conflict over both their desire and fear of intimate relationships.
 They may desperately desire the benefits of close relationships but may also be afraid of the cost of vulnerability and commitment required.
-Within an intimate partnership, people with a fearful-avoidant attachment style may simultaneously obsess over and push away their partner.
+Within an intimate partnership, people with a fearful-avoidant attachment style may simultaneously obsess over, and push away, their partner.
 They may shower affection one day, and become cold the next.
 Partners with a fearful-avoidant attachment style may fear to lose themselves in relationships.
-They may seem pessimistic and have a hard time defining healthy boundaries.
+They can seem pessimistic and have a hard time defining healthy boundaries.

 Child Attachment Styles